 "Kemp is emblematic of the attacks on voting rights we have seen in the last several years," Changa said.

 While Lakin acknowledged the possibility that voter suppression could drive reactive turnout, she said that the negative consequences would likely outweigh the benefits of such a backlash.
 When it's harder to vote due to the concerted efforts of the state, the barriers to the ballot can be insurmountable.
 "Unfortunately, no matter how much work you do to get people out to vote, if you're purged you lose your rights," said Lakin.

 Danielle Lang, senior legal counsel for voting rights and redistricting at the the Campaign Legal Center, agrees.
 She told VICE that the barriers to the ballot are creating a number of negative effects on the electorate—and though some of those effects are hard to quantify, so too are the positives.

 "Even if turnout goes up," said Lang, "we can't understand what turnout would be without voter suppression, it's a counterfactual argument."

 The current battle over voting rights goes back a decade.
 After the election of Barack Obama in 2008, efforts began in earnest on the state level to roll back the Voting Rights Act, enshrined into law in 1965.
 While 2008 didn't mark the beginning of the struggle by the right to undo the advances of the Civil Rights movement—that effort began immediately after the successes of the 1950s and 60s—it was the dawn of a new era in political regression.
 "There was a shift after the 2008 election," said Lakin.

-After that, Lakin said, a new wave of voter suppression laws began to be instituted in states around the country, with the effects falling disproportionately on voters of colour.
+After that, Lakin said, a new wave of voter suppression laws began to be instituted in states around the country, with the effects falling disproportionately on voters of color.
 The reason for that is clear, Lakin said, if you look at the demographics of the voters in 2008.